GlobalFood/integration_docs/accepted_orders/README.md

 |quantity         |integer|       quantity of the item option|
 |price            |float|         base price of the item option, does not use quantity|

 NOTE: We no longer update the version 1 documentation.
 To make use of newer features please upgrade to Version 2.
 For the deprecated Version 1 documentation, you can go [here](./version_1/README.md).
+From time to time we add new fields.
+We recommend you ignore unknown fields.